iapsoecs/iapsoecs.github.io/_posts/2023-01-16-postdoc-awi.md

 **Further Information**

-Please contact [Dr. Alexander Haumann](alexander.haumann@awi.de) for further information.
+Please contact Dr. Alexander Haumann (alexander.haumann@awi.de) for further information.

 This full time position is limited to 2 years.
 It is also suitable for part-time employment.
 The salary will be paid in accordance with the Collective Agreement for the Public Service of the Federation (Tarifvertrag des öffentlichen Dienstes, TVöD Bund), up to salary level 13.
 The place of employment will be Bremerhaven.